MaximoDouglas/android-design-system/README.md

 Directory with simple study projects based on Open codelabs

 ## __argmax-design-systems__
-Android project containing components of open design systems.
+Android project with my implementation of open design systems components.